-The critical measures associated with proposing the adoption placement of a child to a prospective adoptive parent (ACM 7) and the adoption proposal and preparing for placement (ACM 8) had moderately high to very high (75% and 90% respectively) compliance rates.
-Most records contained documentation confirming sufficient information sharing with the prospective adoptive parent(s) about the child, the plan of care, and the social worker had completed all of the requirements outlined in Standard 27 prior to the child being proposed to the prospective adoptive parent(s).
-Regarding ACM 8, there was generally sufficient documentation of appropriate information sharing with the prospective adoptive parent(s) and an acknowledgement letter being signed by the prospective adoptive parent(s).
-Documentation and record keeping of the acknowledgement letter was strong in this SDA.
+There were high (89%, 87%, and 83%) compliance rates across practice regarding the selection of prospective adoptive parent(s) (ACM 6), proposing the adoption placement of a child (ACM 7) and the adoption proposal and preparing for placement (ACM 8).
+Most records contained documentation confirming the child's social worker reviewed the written structured family assessments (SFAs) and conducted a selection process outlined in Adoption Standard 26.
+There was documentation of sufficient information sharing with the prospective adoptive parent(s) about the child, the plan of care, and the social worker had completed all of the requirements outlined in Standard 27 prior to the child being proposed to the prospective adoptive parent(s).
+Regarding ACM 8, there was generally sufficient documentation of appropriate information sharing with the prospective adoptive parent(s).
+Documentation and record keeping of the selection and proposal process was strong in this SDA.

-There were also other areas of extremely high achievement as evidenced by the 100% compliance rate in three areas: timing of the adoption placement (ACM 9), obtaining required consents (ACM 11), and preparing the report on a younger child's views (ACM 13).
-Critical measures ACM 9 and ACM 11were applied to nearly half (29 out of 64 records) audited.
-All of these records contained confirmation the timing of adoption placement met Standard 50 (ACM 9) and placement occurred within six months of signing the acknowledgement letter.
-In fact, the placement typically occurred within one week of signing the acknowledgement letter.
-The majority of the 29 applicable records also involved a child who is in the continuing custody of the director and he or she was under twelve years of age.
-As such, obtaining consent of the child was not required as per Standard 39.
-These records were rated achieved and this contributed to the 100% compliance rate on ACM 11.
+There were also extremely high (100%, 98%, 100%) compliance rates in three other areas of practice: timing of the adoption placement (ACM 9), obtaining required consents (ACM 11), and preparing the report on a younger child's views (ACM 13).
+Critical measures ACM 9 and ACM 11were applied to about two-fifths of the records audited.
+All of these records had confirmation on the timing of the adoption placement met Adoption Standard 50 and placement occurred within six months of signing the acknowledgement letter (ACM 9).
+Over one-third of the 43 applicable records for obtaining required consents also involved a child who is in the continuing custody of the director and he or she was under twelve years of age.
+As such, obtaining the written consent of the child was not required under Adoption Standard 39.
+These records were all rated achieved and this contributed to the 98% compliance rate on ACM 11.

-Only one-quarter of the AH records audited (17 out of 64 records) concluded with a completed adoption and the granting of an adoption order.
-As such, preparing the report on a younger child's view (ACM 13) was applied to just 7 records and all were rated achieved.
-All 7 applicable records contained information that the child, who is at least seven and less than 12 years of age, was interviewed privately.
-The child's views were recorded in a report before applying to the Court for an Adoption Order.
+Less than one-fifth of the AH records audited (15 out of 110 records) had already concluded with a completed adoption and the granting of an Adoption Order.
+As such, preparing the report on a younger child's view (ACM 13) was applied to just 13 records and all were rated achieved.
+All 13 applicable records contained information that the child, who is at least seven and less than 12 years of age, was interviewed privately.
+The child's views were then recorded in a report before applying to the Court for an Adoption Order.